qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 ------------------

 #### (a)
 Part a is probably the most interesting part of this algorithm from my perspective.
 After a brief chat with Dr. Hoyer I realized this aspect of the algorithm is a field of research in itself.
 The creation of qubits from a table of unique integers is an intersting question.
 An even more interesting question is if we create a function to map values onto integers and must ponder how to create a state of qubits to capture this classical data.

 For now, the more prevelant question is what sort of intializiation we can use to verify the integrity and effeciency of this algorithm.
 My most immediate thought is entangle all the qubits and set them as unique basis.
 The classical value of the integer is not represented here, only the index of the integer is caputred at a quantum level on the table assuming an input dataytpe of BigEndian.
 If the goal is to test the algorithm's probablistic integrity this plan of action will suffice.

-We do know that the register must be initiated as j divided by the square root of N (length of flattened table) along with a qubit for each integer and a redudant qubit, specifically being the randomly chosen y.
+We do know that the register must be initiated as i divided by the square root of N (length of flattened table) along with a qubit for each integer and a redudant qubit, specifically being the randomly chosen y.

 This still needs to be properely implemented as I have been wrestling with which route to take.
 Currently the place holder for this eventual quantum information algorithm is #preprocess.simulate() Suggestions are welcome and appreciated.